VexiDev/Puppeteer/README.md

     JsonObject parameters = new JsonObject();
     parameters.addProperty("text", text);

-    // There are two ways to get your Ticket object:
+    // There are two ways to get a Ticket object:

     // 1.
 Create and retreive it using `createTicket()`:
     Ticket ticket = puppeteer.createTicket(puppetName, priority, parameters);